bevyengine/rfcs/rfcs/41-ui-navigation.md

 To ease implementation of widgets, such as sliders, some focusables can "lock" the UI, preventing all other form of interactions.
-Another system will be in charge of unlocking the UI by sending a `NavRequest::Free`.
+Another system will be in charge of unlocking the UI by sending a `NavRequest::Unlock`.

+It is also possible to send lock requests with `NavRequest::Lock`.

-The default input sets the escape key to send a `NavRequest::Free`, but the user may chose to `Free` through any other mean.
+The default input sets the escape key to send a `NavRequest::Unlock`, but the user may chose to `Unlock` through any other mean.

 This might be better served to a locking component that block navigation of specific menu trees,